Kristin Lucas

 Kristin Lucas is a media artist who works in video, performance, installation and on the Internet.
 Her work explores the impacts of technology on humanity, blurring the boundary between the technological and corporeal.
 In her work she frequently casts herself as the protagonist in videos and performances where her interactions with technology lead to isolation, and physical and mental contamination.

+Career and education

+Lucas has degrees in art from Cooper Union and Stanford University.
+She has a technical director at American Cyborg in New York and is on the art faculty at the University of Texas at Austin.